 13. Make a Squirrel Feeder

-Make a squirrel feeder, if you dare, with THIS fun book-inspired activity by Fun Learning for Kids.
-The idea is simple, make a squirrel feeder and put nuts in it, just like in the children’s story, “Nuts to You!” by Lois Ehlert.
+Make a squirrel feeder, if you dare, with THIS fun book-inspired squirrel activity by Fun Learning for Kids.
+The idea is simple, make a squirrel feeder and put nuts in it, just like in the children’s story “Nuts to You!” by Lois Ehlert.
 If you try this activity, please make sure that the food placed inside the feeder is safe for squirrels or other wildlife that may happen upon it to eat.
+Some ideas to fill your feeder include beechnuts, hickory nuts, walnuts, and berries.

 14. Learn Squirrel Songs, Poems, and Fingerplays